The Great Locomotive Chase: Locomotives and rolling stock

 Replica of the Lafayette, which portrayed the Yonah, during filming of The Great Locomotive Chase.

-The first of three locomotives commandeered by conductor William A. Fuller, the Yonah, was portrayed in the film by the Lafayette, a 1927-built 4-2-0 replica of an identical locomotive of the same name built in 1837.
-The original Yonah, however, did not have a 4-2-0 design, but was a 4-4-0 design that pre-dated the newer 4-4-0 designs of the other locomotives involved in the Chase.
+The first of three locomotives commandeered by conductor William A. Fuller, the Yonah, was portrayed in the film by the Lafayette, a 1927-built 4-2-0 replica of an identical locomotive of the same name built in 1837 yet the original Yonah, however, did not have a 4-2-0 design, but was a 4-4-0 design that pre-dated the newer 4-4-0 designs of the other locomotives involved in the Chase.

 Two of the locomotives used in the actual Chase had been preserved, though were not in working order.
 In 1956, the General was on display at Chattanooga Union Station, and the Texas was at the Atlanta Cyclorama.
 It would have been too costly to make them safely operational, but fortunately Disney had access to two working 4-4-0's of nearly identical appearance, both movie veterans: the William Mason and Inyo.
 For the film, with changes to the paintwork the William Mason became both the General & the "Catoosa", and Inyo served as both the Texas and the William R. Smith.

 Disney rented the Inyo from Paramount Studios, who owned it at the time.
-Mason and Lafayette were rented from the B&O Railroad Museum, as were five Civil War era cars: two coaches and a baggage car finished in bright yellow, and two iron ammunition cars.
+Mason and Lafayette were rented from the B&O Railroad Museum (now known as the National Museum of Railroad History & Innovation), as were five Civil War era cars: two coaches and a baggage car finished in bright yellow, and two iron ammunition cars.
 The studio also constructed five wooden boxcars which could be, and were, destroyed during the filming.